petershin/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/assets/documents-and-media.md

 The first chart, called visitor behavior, contains four important metrics:

-* Total Downloads
+1. Total Downloads
-* Total Previews
+1. Total Previews
-* Total Comments
+1. Total Comments
-* Average Rating
+1. Average Rating

 ![User engagement with blog entries can be viewed in a chart over time.](documents-and-media/images/02.png)

 ### Downloads

-The downloads trend-line shows the total number of downloads per day (or hour, if yesterday or last 24 hours are selected) over the selected time period.
+The Downloads trend-line shows the total number of downloads per day (or hour, if Yesterday or Last 24 Hours are selected) over the selected time period.

 ### Previews

-Documents and media files can be previewed.
+Documents and Media files can be previewed.
 Even if not ultimately downloaded, previewing shows interaction with the file and is therefore an important metric.
 The previews trend line shows the total number of previews per day (or hour, if yesterday or last 24 hours are selected) for the selected time period.

 ### Comments